cschladetsch/CardChess-Unity3d/Readme.md

 Also, I intend to make all the art assets myself.
 Well, mostly.
 I'm using some free sound effects and music assets.

 ## Building

-I am currently using **Unity3d 2018.1.4f1**.
-YMMV for earlier or later releases of Unity3d.

 This source repo also uses a library I made called [Flow](https://github.com/cschladetsch/Flow).
 This is included as a Git submodule.
 To also clone this code into the repo for this game, use the following single commmand: